abikesa/spjd/act_1/act_1_0/act_1_0_0/notes.md

 - Passed board exams for life insurance studies
    - Licensed in Virginia to advise on life insurance and sell products
 - Still praying for country-director positions, my dream
+   - Be able to work in Africa
+   - And be physically closer to mummy and daddy to support them
 - Very grateful for good health
 - Kevin passed his GMAT and will start his Masters degree this fall (While working)
 - Financial obligations have increased and continue to pray for a breakthrough